 - Red – Red should be used when there is a fire-related hazard in an area.
 This includes areas near open flames as well as flammable materials that could ignite or explode.
 Red can also be used to alert people to stop, which is essential for indoor or outdoor driving and other situations.

-- Yellow – Yellow is used for hazards related to striking, falling, slipping, tripping, pinch points, and other similar hazards that are common in many manufacturing or warehouse facilities.
+- Yellow – The color yellow is used for hazards related to striking, falling, slipping, tripping, pinch points, and other similar hazards that are common in many manufacturing or warehouse facilities.

-The colors in this category overlap those in the other category.
-In most situations, however, it is possible to have them apply properly in both situations.
+Notice the colors in this category overlap those in the previous category.
+In most situations, it is possible to have the meaning of the safety color apply in both situations.
 A fire risk, for example, will be red both because it is a fire hazard and because it represents a significant danger to the facility and all employees.

 ANSI Safety Colors

-Another major organization that provides safety color recommendations is the American National Standards Institute (ANSI).
+Another major organization that provides safety color recommendations is the American National Standards Institute.
 ANSI is not a governmental organization and therefore has no enforcement abilities like OSHA does.
-Despite this fact, however, ANSI's standard is generally followed throughout the country and even in many places around the world.
+Despite this fact, however, ANSI's color-coding standard is generally followed throughout the country and even in many places around the world.

-This is because the ANSI standards, including those that apply to safety colors, are recognized as among the best in the world.
+This is because the ANSI standards, including those that apply to safety colors, are recognized as some of the best safety measures globally.
 In fact, many of OSHA's color standards are drawn from the ANSI system.

 - Red – The color red is used on any safety signs, labels, or other objects to signify danger or to alert people that they need to stop.

-- Orange – The color orange is used to alert people to the fact that there are dangerous parts of a machine or equipment.
-The danger could be from crushing, cutting, shocking or otherwise harming people or the facility.
-This is most commonly used on labels that are applied to machinery, but could also be used on signs and other objects.
+- Orange – The color orange is used to alert people of dangerous parts on a machine or piece of equipment.
+The danger could be from a crush, cut, shock hazard, or any other hazard that could physically harm people or the facility.
+These warning postings are most used on labels in reference to machinery but could also be used on signs and other objects.

-- Yellow – Anywhere that caution needs to be used, the color yellow should be primary on the signs or labels alerting people to this fact.
-Similar to OSHA, this includes risks of tripping, falling, getting burned, being caught in a pinch point, experiencing hearing damage, and almost any other common hazard that may be present.
+- Yellow – Anywhere that caution needs to be used, yellow should be the primary color on the signs or labels.
+Like OSHA, this includes risks of tripping, falling, getting burned, being caught in a pinch point, experiencing hearing damage, and almost any other common hazard that may be present.

-- Green – Green is used to alert people to the presence of an emergency egress.
-This is important for helping people escape from an area if they need to.
+- Green – The color green is used to alert people to the presence of an emergency egress.
+This provides directions for those needing to escape areas during emergency events.
 Another place where green is used according to ANSI is to identify where first aid and other types of safety equipment are kept.

-- Blue - Blue is used on signs and labels that provide information about a particular item or area.
+- Blue – The color blue is used on signs and labels that provide information and suggestions about a particular item or location.
 This information doesn't necessarily have to be safety related.

-- Black & White – Black & white signs or labels are used for guiding traffic or telling people which direction to go.
-These colors can also be for housekeeping information in the facility.
+- Black & White – A black and white sign or label is used for guiding traffic or telling people which direction to go.
+These colors can also be for housekeeping practices in the facility.
 While not specifically safety related, having this type of signage can directly improve the safety of the facility.

-- Purple – Purple was being reserved by ANSI for future use, but it has become a de facto standard for radiation hazards through popular use.
+- Purple – The color purple is reserved by ANSI for future use, but it has become a de facto standard for radiation hazards through popular use.

-- Gray – Gray is reserved for future use by ANSI.
+- Gray – The color gray is reserved for future use by ANSI.

-- Yellow - This is for flammable liquids or gases.
+- Yellow – The color yellow is used for flammable liquids or gases.

-- Brown – Brown is used for any combustible liquids or gases.
+- Brown – The color brown is used for any combustible liquids or gases.

-- Orange –The orange labels are for toxic and/or corrosive solutions.
+- Orange –The color orange is for toxic and/or corrosive solutions.

-- Red – Red is for fire-quenching liquids or solutions.
+- Red – The color red is for fire-quenching liquids or solutions.

-- Green - Water is in green pipes.
+- Green – The color green is used to label water pipes.
 Note that this can be water used for coolant, waste, or other things, so it is not necessarily potable.

-- Blue – Blue is used for compressed air.
+- Blue – The color blue is used for compressed air.

 These safety colors for pipe markings are important to remember, especially if an industrial label maker is used to create labels in the facility.

 - Labels – Safety labels are very common in most facilities.
-These labels can be ordered pre-printed or custom made in a facility with an industrial label printer.
+These labels can be ordered pre-printed, or custom made in a facility with an industrial label printer.
 One important thing to remember when creating custom labels is to ensure the proper shade of a color is used so people aren't confused about the safety message being conveyed.
+Consistency is key!

 - Signs – Safety signs are found in virtually every facility.
 These signs can be made by applying labels to sign backings or by ordering custom signs that are on metal or other materials.
 Signs are typically larger than labels and are easier to see from most places in the facility.

-- Floor Marking Tape – By using colored floor marking tape a facility can quickly convey a lot of information.
-Areas where there are fire hazards, for example, may be marked with red floor marking tape.
+- Floor Marking Tape – A facility can quickly convey a lot of information quickly with the help of floor marking tape.
+For example, areas where there are fire hazards may be marked with red floor marking tape.
 This is an easy and affordable way to convey a clear message throughout a facility.

-- Floor Marking Paint – Similar to floor marking tape, this paint can come in any color and will convey a clear message.
+- Floor Marking Paint – Like floor marking tape, this paint can come in any color and will convey a clear message all without wording.

 - Posters - Putting up posters in the facility is another way to convey a safety message.
-Some facilities even put up posters that identify the specific colors used and what they mean as a reminder to employees.
+Some facilities even install posters that identify the specific safety colors and what each design means as a reminder to employees.

-It is clear that safety colors are widely used in facilities and that their use is often mandated by industry regulations.
-Just because companies are often told how and when to use safety colors, however, does not mean they can't come up with their own uses.
-Many facilities have found that the proper use of color can help dramatically improve the visibility of signs.
+Safety colors are widely used in facilities and their use is often mandated by industry regulations.
+Just because companies are often told how and when to use safety colors, however, does not mean they can't come up with their own unique uses.
+Many workplaces have found that the proper use of color can help dramatically improve the visibility of signs.

 Conveying information to people using visual communications is very important in the often-loud environments of the workplace.
-While normal black text on white background is fine for some situations, others can benefit from color to add different levels of contrast and improve visibility.
+While normal black text or letters on a white background is fine for some situations, others can benefit from color to add different levels of contrast and improve visibility.

-One of the biggest benefits of following standards when it comes to safety colors is that people will often know what the colors mean, even without training.
+One of the biggest benefits of following standards when it comes to safety colors is that people will often know what the colors mean, even without training or instructions.
 A new employee who joins a facility from another company may already know what colors mean in which situation, which can help keep them safe during their initial weeks on the job.

 Just because almost all facilities follow these standards, however, does not mean that a company is able to skip or delay training.
 All new employees should be given detailed training about what the safety colors are and what they mean in all the situations that apply to the facility.
 This should be done within the first few days of employment.

-Even seasoned employees should be trained on safety colors.
-All employees should be updated whenever there is a change in the colors used or where they are used.
+Even seasoned employees should be trained on safety colors and signal words.
+All employees should be updated whenever there is a change in the colors and elements used or where they are used.
 This can be done through a formal training session or just a meeting with a supervisor.